 Binge-eating disorder group

-The South Island Eating Disorders Service offers a 12-week cognitive behavioural therapy (CBT) group for people with binge-eating disorder.
-This aims to help them to understand and change the triggers that lead to binge eating, including their beliefs about food and eating, as well as their body weight and shape.
-To take part, you need to attend each week and complete homework.
-You'll be encouraged to participate in the sessions.
+The South Island Eating Disorders Service (SIEDS) offers group cognitive behavioural therapy for people with binge-eating disorder.
+It aims to help them to understand and change the triggers that lead to binge eating.
+These include beliefs about food and eating, body weight and shape.

 Who this group is for